courtneylwhite/tonights_special/README.md

 ## Planned Features

 - [ ] Ingredient conversions
-- [ ] Recipe suggestions based on pantry groceries
+- [ ] Recipe suggestions based on current pantry groceries
-- [ ] Groceries suggestions based on pantry inventory
+- [ ] Groceries suggestions based on pantry inventory and recipe cross-referencing (i.e. "You just need mozerella to make your Chicken Paremsan recipe.
+Do you want to add this to your grocery list?")
 - [ ] Pantry inventory tracking
 - [ ] Recipe categorizing
 - [ ] Recipe notes